swoops/mutual_julia/README.md

 your computer.
 I could make a computer that looks like yours and lets you in regardless of the password you type.

-This is a Xscreensaver hack (pretty picture/animation) that is intended to provide verification that no one has switched your computer for a malicious one when you are not looking.
+This is an Xscreensaver hack (pretty picture/animation) that is intended to provide verification that no one has switched your computer for a malicious one when you were not looking.

 # Malicious Computer Switching...
 Really?
 Yup...
 It worked for me.

-When a colleague returned from coffee he found *a* laptop exactly where he left *his* laptop.
-This laptop looked exactly like his laptop, it smelled like his laptop it even sounded like his laptop.
-Therefore it must be hist laptop and he should thus he should definitely type in one of hist most important passwords (QED).
+When a colleague returned from getting his coffee he found *a* laptop exactly where he left *his* laptop.
+This laptop looked exactly like his laptop, it smelled like his laptop, it even sounded like his laptop.
+Therefore it must be his laptop and thus he should definitely type in one of his most important passwords (QED).

 The physical laptop was actually his, but had been rebooted into a malicious OS.
-The OS was running entirely in RAM and did not change the disk, it showed a screen saver that looked exactly like his screen saver.
-When he typed his password in I received it on my computer.
-Then *his* computer appears to crash, causing him to reboot it into his real computer.
+The OS was running entirely in RAM and did not change the disk, and it showed a screen saver that looked exactly like his screen saver.
+When he typed in his password, I received it on my computer.
+Then *his* computer appeared to crash, causing him to reboot it into his real computer.

 This guy was no slouch either.
 He had full disk encryption, a very complicated password and was blocking DMA.
 Upon reboot logs would only show someone had hard rebooted his computer.
 A time discrepancy is the only sign of something going wrong.
-However, who would of checked the logs?
-Who would of scrutinised the times of all the log messages and realized their password was compromised?
+However, who would have checked the logs?
+Who would have scrutinised the times of all the log messages and realized his password was compromised?

 Later I made his computer talk to him :)

 # Will this really stop that attack?
-Probably not, but it has been fun making it this far.
-I am no cryptogropher but this should make attacks much more difficult.
+Probably not, but it has been fun making it thus far.
+I am no cryptographer but this should make attacks much more difficult.

 # Building and running